Pip Simmons Theatre Group

 The company specialised in intensely physical participatory performance and fused rock music, with agit prop techniques to produce visceral and confrontational performance experiences.
 In The George Jackson Black and White Minstrel Show, first performed at the Mickery Theatre in Amsterdam 15 August 1972, for example, which members of the company attached themselves to audience members with chains.

 Other notable works include An die Musik, a production first created by the group in 1975 and performed at the ICA London, music by Chris Jordan, from an original idea by Rudy Engelander.
 The show was revived by Simmons and the Jewish State Theatre of Bucharest at the Tricycle Theatre in 2000.
 This production was filmed by the National Video Archive of Performance at the Victoria & Albert Museum.
 Reviewing the revival, Dominic Cavendish described: "The show's centerpiece is a vile cabaret hosted by an SS Officer.
 A devastatingly raw example of agitprop that, for once, challenges prejudice instead of pandering to it."

 In 1978 the group performed a version of The Tempest at the Riverside Studios where, "Customers squat on raised planks in front of a sandpit adorned with bits of old wood and billowing white muslin.
 Upstage Prospero in a Robinson Crusoe straw hat summons the storm on a moog synthesiser."

 The group also produced a work named Superman, and in their portrayal of the comic book hero, Superman becomes a rock and roll idol.
-The script contained songs which were "plagarised and borrowed unscrupulously", and the lyrics ranged from sentimental pop to comic strip diction: "Splat.
+The script contained songs which were "plagiarised and borrowed unscrupulously", and the lyrics ranged from sentimental pop to comic strip diction: "Splat.
 Zap.
 Zonk.
 Pow./Oufff.
 Ouch.
-Aagh.Eyow."
+Aagh.
+Eyow."